apfaff/sweather/README.md

 ---
 ### What is it?
-Sweather is a mobile application that gives you dressing choices based on the current weather situation in your area.
+Sweather is a mobile app that notifies you what to wear based on the current weather situation in your area.